karthik1172/karthik1172/README.md

 ⦾ 🌱 I’m currently learning React.

-⦾ 💞️ I’m looking to collaborate on interesting projects
+⦾ 💞️ I’m looking to collaborate on web development projects

-⦾ 📫 you can reach me by droping a mail karthik.p.rashinkar@gmail.com
+⦾ 📫 you can reach me by droping a mail at karthik.p.rashinkar@gmail.com

 <!---